 Every two years the Institute is a host of the Polish Forum of Ethics organized by Dorota Probucka Ph.
 D. and publishes books containing the Forum proceedings.
 Besides, the Institute organizes a cycle of lectures in contemporary sociology, inviting outstanding scholars in social sciences.
 Among the speakers last year were Prof. Jerzy Hausner, Prof. Henryk Domański, and Prof. Tomasz Goban-Klas.
 Every year the Institute hosts several conferences, both national and international, and invites noted foreign researchers to work as visiting professors.
 So far there were guests coming from India, USA, Turkey, and Sweden.

 Apart from foreign researchers the Institute opens up to foreign students who participate in Erasmus and Erasmus+ exchange programs.
 Special offer was designed for them and, so far, we had a pleasure to have among us students from Slovakia, Germany, Turkey, Spain, Italy, and Greece.

 Every year the Institute becomes a stage for the great philosophico-sociological debate entitled “The Battle of Ideas”.
 Apart from this, Janusz Majcherek Ph.
-D. (the deputy chairman of the Cracow section of the Polish Philosophical Society) together with Grzegorz Trela Ph.
-D. organize monthly debates in one of Cracow popular pubs under the title of “Philosophical Banquet” which gather numerous participants from among Cracow philosophers and academics.
+D. (the deputy chairman of the Cracow section of the Polish Philosophical Society). organize monthly debates in one of Cracow popular pubs under the title of “Philosophical Banquet” which gather numerous participants from among Cracow philosophers and academics.

 The teaching programs of the Institute are complemented by its wide and vigorous reseach activities the result of which each year is a number of publications and research projects funded by the National Science Centre and the Ministry of Culture and National Heritage.